jango-fx/Unity-Editor-Utilities-Package/README.md

 # Unity Editor Utilities
 a collection Unity scripts to extend the unity editor.

+to include in a project

+- add `io.github.jango-fx.editorutilities": "https://github.com/jango-fx/Unity-Editor-Utilities-Package.git` to your projects package manifest

+or

+- select add git url from the Package Manager and use `https://github.com/jango-fx/Unity-Editor-Utilities-Package.git` as URL.

 ## about
 this is a a work in progress.
 it's a growing collection of unity scripts that i develop for my own personal work.